ckdextergames/Icarus_mods/README.md

 This mod does __not__ change spawn rates.
 Increases the strength and badassery (aka "Level") of all animals in all biomes.

 Comes in two flavors: "LOW" doubles each animal's level, "HI" increases levels by a factor of four.
+Choose one variety: "LOW" or "HI".
+Each is compatible with both varieties of "Creature Chaos".

 ---